jpillora/webproc/README.md

 # Basic authentication settings for web UI
 User = ""
 Pass = ""

-# List of IP addresses (and optional subnets) allowed to access the web UI.
-# For example, allow 192.168.0.X with "192.168.0.0/24"
-AllowedIPs = []

 # Program to execute (with optional Arguments).
 Note: the process
 # must remain in the foreground (i.e. do NOT fork/run as daemon).